micycle1/PGS/README.md

 <details><summary>Maven/Gradle</summary>
 <p>

 PGS is hosted as a Maven or Gradle artifact via [Jitpack](https://jitpack.io/#micycle1/PGS).
-With this you can easily use PGS in a Maven or Gradle Java project outside the Processing IDE.
+With this, you can easily use PGS in a Maven or Gradle Java project outside the Processing IDE.
 </p>
 </details>